privong/papers-in-markdown/aastex62/demo.md

 ## Pandoc {#sec:pandoc}

-`pandoc` is "a universal document converter"^[<https://pandoc.org>], originally written by John MacFarlane^[<http://johnmacfarlane.net/>].
+`pandoc`^[<https://pandoc.org>] is "a universal document converter", originally written by John MacFarlane.
-At present it supports 25 input formats and 47 output formats (including variations of several standards such as Markdown).
+It currently supports 25 input formats and 47 output formats (including variations of standards).
 Additional formats can be supported by providing user-defined writers, written in the lua language.
 `pandoc` is written in the Haskell programming language and supports extensions written as filters.
-This template
+During the document conversion `pandoc` can use additional metadata specific in a YAML ("YAML Ain't Markup Languge) header.
+This header can either be prepended to the Markdown text or incorporated from a separate file.

+In order to convert Markdown source into a \TeX\ file which is compatible with journal submission requirements I have created a set of templates which instruct `pandoc` in how to generate the output.
-Note that the author can write \TeX\ into the Markdown file and `pandoc` will happily pass it through to the finished product.
+Note that the author can write \TeX\ directly into the Markdown file and `pandoc` will happily pass it through to the finished product.
 However, this may compromise alternate (non-\TeX) output formats.
-For example, the \aastex `deluxetable` environment can be used, but will not properly render in non-\TeX\ formats.
+For example, the \aastex\ `deluxetable` environment can be used, but will not properly render in non-\TeX\ formats.
 Pandoc filers^[<https://pandoc.org/filters.html>] may be crafted to convert simple `pandoc` tables into `deluxetable`s on the fly, if desired.

 ## Paper Organization